ConciergeSell Your Hermès

 2026 Market Performance

 In 2026, the pre-owned Hermès market remains exceptionally strong.
-Eight Hermès handbag models currently trade above their retail prices on the secondary market.
+Several Hermès handbag models currently trade above their retail prices on the secondary market.

 Larger sizes — particularly the Birkin 35 and 40 — trade at smaller premiums or at retail-equivalent prices.
 This reflects the market's strong preference for compact bags, which has been the dominant trend for several years and shows no signs of reversing.

-Not all Birkins are equal as investments.
+Not all Birkins hold value equally.
 Size, colour, leather and hardware all affect resale performance.

-Size: The Birkin 25 is the strongest performer, followed by the 30.
+Size: The Birkin 25 holds value most consistently, followed by the 30.
 The 35 and 40 trade at lower multiples of retail.
 The Birkin 25 Sellier — a more structured version with exposed seams — commands a premium over the standard Retourné construction.

 Colour: Noir (black), Gold (tan), Étoupe (grey-brown), and Craie (cream) are the four most liquid colours.
 They sell fastest and at the most consistent premiums.
 Bleu Nuit, Rouge Casaque and seasonal colours can achieve high premiums initially but carry more liquidity risk — they may take longer to sell and attract a narrower pool of buyers.